DS-100/textbook/_sources/additional_resources.md

 - To learn more about data privacy, see [_Big Data: Seizing Opportunities, Preserving Values_](https://obamawhitehouse.archives.gov/sites/default/files/docs/big_data_privacy_report_may_1_2014.pdf), a concise White House report that provides guidelines and rationale for data privacy.

-- Ramdas gave an informative talk on bias, Simpson's paradox, p-hacking, and related topics; see the [screencast](https://www.youtube.com/watch?v=wGcjGH-zIL4) and [slides](https://drive.google.com/file/d/0B7gkaDYGT5X5c245RV93MVRRSjQ/view?resourcekey=0-8nQDM50Tta2SuLkFqAXEqQ).
+- Ramdas gave an informative talk on bias, Simpson's paradox, p-hacking, and related topics; see the [slides](https://drive.google.com/file/d/0B7gkaDYGT5X5c245RV93MVRRSjQ/view?resourcekey=0-8nQDM50Tta2SuLkFqAXEqQ).

 - For an introductory treatment of the urn model, confidence intervals, and hypothesis tests, we recommend [_Statistics_](https://wwnorton.com/books/Statistics/) by Freedman, Pisani, and Purves.